MariiaLobanova/zalando-reskill/README.md

 **Step 4: Stash Changes**

-1. Create a new file in your working directory (e.g., `new-feature.js`).
+1. Create a new file in your working directory (e.g., `new-feature.java`).

 2. Realize you need to switch to another branch but don't want to commit your changes yet.
 Stash the changes: